La Crescent MN Business Directory β€” Apple Capital of Minnesota

 Veterans' Park

-One of the city's oldest parks, this 8-acre facility features a skate park, soccer fields, softball fields, and picnic shelter.
+One of the city's oldest parks β€” 8 acres featuring a skate park, soccer fields, softball fields, and a picnic shelter.
 Located near the La Crescent Area Event Center.

 Vetsch Park

-A 24-acre natural haven with mulch and mowed trails meandering up the bluff to an observation area.
-A conservation easement ensures it remains in its natural state for birders and nature lovers.
+24 acres of natural bluff habitat with mulch and mowed trails meandering up to an observation area.
+A conservation easement ensures it stays wild β€” excellent for birding, nature walks, and wildflower viewing.

 Old Hickory Park

-18 acres of green space surrounded by sidewalks and residential streets with Eagles Bluff to the east.
-Features an accessible playground and shelter.
+18 acres surrounded by sidewalks and residential streets with Eagles Bluff to the east.
+Features an accessible playground and shelter β€” a neighborhood gem.

 Stoney Point Park